jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 too but the basilisk gains a bonus to its Resilience roll, ranging from +10 to +40 depending on the quality of the reflective surface.

-Any weapon hitting the basilisk corrodes in the creature’s blood, taking one point of damage for every point of damage inflicted on the basilisk.
-This damage bypasses the weapon’s Armour Points and is applied directly to the weapon’s Hit Points.
+Any weapon hitting the basilisk corrodes in the creature's blood, taking one point of damage for every point of damage inflicted on the basilisk.
+This damage bypasses the weapon's Armour Points and is applied directly to the weapon's Hit Points.
 However, magical damage from spells or enchantments placed on the weapon does not count as damage mirrored against the weapon.
 For example, a sword with a Bladesharp 4 spell placed upon it will inflict four points of additional damage to the basilisk but those four points will not in turn be applied to the damage suffered by the sword.

-The basilisk’s poison and corrosive blood are magical effects, which lose their special properties 1D3 minutes after leaving the basilisk’s body, making it virtually impossible to use the creature as a source for such lethal compounds.
+The basilisk's poison and corrosive blood are magical effects, which lose their special properties 1D3 minutes after leaving the basilisk's body, making it virtually impossible to use the creature as a source for such lethal compounds.

-68
-Alex Greene (order #3140110)                                                                                   8
 Combat Notes
 The bite of a basilisk, if it causes damage, is also poisonous, with the following Characteristics:

 Application: Injection.